drivet/website/content/drafts/intro-to-indie-web.md

 This is an important point to grasp, so I'll reiterate.
 A personal website belonging to the IndieWeb isn't running any particular suite of software.
-It's a standard website, written with standard HTML and CSS.
+It's a standard website, written with standard HTML and CSS, using whatever tools you want.

 One of the key differences between the IndieWeb and similar projects like Disapora is that the former prescribes a methodology or pattern for